All Episodes

 Now, the FBI director, Chris Ray, declined to actually answer that question as to whether or not the FBI, the National Security Agency, is currently collecting phone conversations of President Trump.

-And during a Senate committee hearing on national security issues, Senator Paul asked, Do you think it's possible that the president's conversations with international leaders?
+And during a Senate committee hearing on national security issues, Senator Paul asked, Do you think it's possible that the president's conversations with international leaders, remember when he was first in office, that you were leaking conversations with the president of Mexico, the prime minister of Australia?

 I mean, that's never happened before.

-Anyway, he was asking whether it was possible that pr the president's conversations with international leaders are, you know, in the foreign intelligence surveillance uh surveillance act database.
+Anyway, he was asking whether it was possible that the president's conversations with international leaders are, you know, in the Foreign Intelligence Surveillance Act database.

 And Ray's response was, well, I'm not sure there's anything I could speak to in this setting.